 The key is relevance.
 Content that speaks directly to your target audience's needs, pain points, and challenges is what truly engages them with your brand.

-In this post, I'll address the following based on my experiences working with content writers and strategists:
+In this post, I'll address the following based on my experiences working with writers and SEO content strategists

-Instead of identifying what might engage the audience, I’ll teach you how to rely on data to come up with excellent content ideas to improve your organic traffic.
+Instead of identifying what might engage the audience, this blog shows you how to rely on data to come up with content ideas to improve visibility with your target audience.

 Recommended Reading: 8 Tricks to Creating Engaging Content